simultaneous equation

 Substitution Method:

 This value is then substituted in the other equation to get the value of the other unknown variable.
-This method is far easier for you to use when the coefficient(s) of any of the unknown is unity that is 1.
+This method is far easier to use when the coefficient(s) of any of the unknowns is unity, that is, 1.

 Example 1

-Solve the simultaneous equation below using substitution method
+Solve the simultaneous equation below using the substitution method

 3x + y = 1 and 2x – 3y = 8.